 Being the sole builder of online community Cornucopians which dedicates in pulling segregated teenagers owing to physical deficiency out of solitude.

+Activity Type: Ohter Club/Activity Position/Leadership (50 characters): Sole builder of an online non-profit community Participation grade levels: PG I intend to participate in college: Yes Timing of participation Break Hours per week: ?
+Weeks per year: ?
+Details, Honors, and Accomplishments (150 characters): Inspired by a friend with a severe disease, I built up Cornucopians.org to gather injured teenagers together to fight with solitude via sharing.

 Time spent: 40 hrs/week in first month carrying out the first version, and 5 hrs/week in maintaining.